-What are lignans is a question for those want to avoid a breast tumour; and those anxious about disease in general.
+What are lignans is a question for those wanting to avoid a breast tumour; and who are anxious about disease in general.
 They have an important role to play in preventing cardiovascular conditions too.

 With malignant breast tumours soaring the world over, scientists are looking at isolating the proven ability of lignans, found mainly in whole grains and seeds, to help prevent and treat the disease.

-It's a complex subject but the practice of millers to extract most of the nutrients in whole grains in the grinding of flour has meant that women in particular have unknowingly lost these powerful nutrients from their diet.
+It's a complex subject but the practice of millers to extract most of the nutrients from whole grains in the grinding of flour has meant that women in particular have unknowingly lost this scientifically-proven protection from their food.

 Added to that is the fact that many people eschew whole grains, choosing rather the refined alternatives; now society has a major health problem on its hands.